crocofied/EzPasswordGenerator/README.md

 ## Features

+- A Slider to select the length of the password
-- A simple button to generate a 12-characters long password
+- A Button to generate the password
+- A "Copy to Clipboard" feature to copy the generated password

 More Features are comming soon